Today is a New Day! ….. Stretch and Flex Those Sober Muscles

 List the staying sober benefits as well –

 What will you gain by going alcohol free ?

-Add your thoughts to this question inside BOOM
+Add your thoughts to others in the community to this question inside BOOM

 Prepare yourself mentally and accept that you will get cravings but they will only have a life of 2 hours (they tend to bugger off after 2 hours or so).